Venice: Rail

 Both stations are managed by Grandi Stazioni; they are linked by the Ponte della Libertà (Liberty Bridge) between the mainland and the city centre.

 Other stations in the municipality are Venezia Porto Marghera, Venezia Carpenedo, Venezia Mestre Ospedale, and Venezia Mestre Porta Ovest.

 Ports

 The Port of Venice (Porto di Venezia) is the eighth-busiest commercial port in Italy and was a major hub for the cruise sector in the Mediterranean, as since August 2021 ships of more 25,000 tons are forbidden to pass the Giudecca Canal.
 It is one of the major Italian ports and is included in the list of the leading European ports which are located on the strategic nodes of trans-European networks.
 In 2002, the port handled 262,337 containers.
 In 2006, 30,936,931 tonnes passed through the port, of which 14,541,961 was commercial traffic, and saw 1,453,513 passengers.

 Aviation

-The Marco Polo International Airport (Aeroporto di Venezia Marco Polo) is named in honor of Marco Polo.
+Marco Polo International Airport (Aeroporto di Venezia Marco Polo) is named in honor of Marco Polo.
 The airport is on the mainland and was rebuilt away from the coast.
 Public transport from the airport takes one to: